CABO VERDE NEEDS TOURISM

-Currently (as of 19.10.
-2020) we have 1138 active cases.
-A total of 7752 cases have been recorded on the archipelago; 6526 cases have recovered.
+Currently (as of 06.04.2022) we have 9 active cases.
+A total of 55.961 cases have been recorded on the archipelago; 55.499 cases have recovered.
 The first C-19 case tested positive was on Boa Vista on 20 March 2020.
-Since then, the virus has now reached 8 of the 9 islands, with some islands currently being corona free again.
+Since then, the virus has now reached all islands, with some islands currently being corona free again.

-We update the figures here in this blog twice a month.
+We update the figures here in this blog from time to time.

 Tests can now be carried out quickly and very reliably and medical care is available according to African standards.